ascenderx/spaceshooter-arduboy/README.md

 # spaceshooter-arduboy
-Simple side-scrolling space shooter from the Arduboy
+Simple side-scrolling space shooter for the Arduboy